Categories

 podcast

-Debunking Chase Hughes of NCI University: The lies of the “#1 expert in behavior & influence”
+Unmasking Chase Hughes of the Behavior Panel: The lies of the “#1 expert in behavior & influence”

 Chase Hughes refers to himself as the “#1 expert in behavior and influence.”
 A popular YouTube show that he’s on, the Behavioral Panel, gets millions of views.
 Dr. Phil has featured Chase on his show and called him the “best on the globe.”
 Chase’s company NCI University charges people thousands of dollars for their training and products.